anegg0/gr0wing-hugo/content/posts/2013-07-15-ascetic-fantasies.md

 He could no longer see but blurry shadows, yet he would meditate all day, in the silence of his cave up in the mountains.
 Being an ascetic meditator, he had renounced worldly pleasures and lived isolated from the rest of the planet.
 He only indulged in playing an imaginary flute, sometimes.
 There were not notes to hear and he was on his own, facing the sky.

-One day  the Yogi&#8217;s master came to his  cave to give him meditation instructions, as the master crossed the threshold the Yogi asked: &#8220;Who&#8217;s there?&#8221;
+One day  the Yogi&#8217;s master came to his  cave to give him meditation instructions, as the master crossed the threshold the Yogi asked: "Who&#8217;s there?"
-&#8220;I&#8217;m your spiritual guide&#8221;, the master replied.
+"I&#8217;m your spiritual guide", the master replied.
 But since the blind Yogi couldn&#8217;t see his master&#8217;s face, he thought he was a Demon and kicked him out.

 The End.